Mitsubishi Triton: Third generation (K50/K60/K70; 1996)

 In 1996, a new generation model was introduced with 2.5-litre turbodiesel engines developing 103 hp.
 Other engine options include two sixteen-valve fuel injected gasoline engines and a naturally aspirated diesel.
 The previous 2.6-litre unit was replaced with a new, considerably more powerful 2.4-litre engine with 145 hp.
 The car participated in the Dakar Rally in 2005.
 Production ended in 2006.
 These were only built in Laem Chabang, Thailand, and were also exported to Japan between 1997 and 1999.
+The Japanese sales discontinued after these three years due to shifting emissions and customer preference in Japan in the 1990s.
 In late 2001 the third generation pickup underwent a facelift with new headlights and other changes.

 An SUV model developed from the Mitsubishi Triton, called the Mitsubishi Challenger was released to Japan in 1996.
 In overseas markets it was also badged Montero Sport, Pajero Sport, Shogun Sport, or Nativa.
 Challenger shares many components and some body panels (i.e. front doors) with the Strada pickup truck and utilises the second generation Mitsubishi Pajero wheelbase.
 The Challenger was also produced in Thailand as the Mitsubishi Strada G-Wagon.
 The Thai model, unlike the same vehicle manufactured elsewhere used the same front styling as the Strada pickup truck that it was based upon.
 It was retired from production in 2005, but the Challenger nameplate was resurrected for the second generation of the Mitsubishi Pajero Sport, launched in 2008 and which is also based on the following generation of the Mitsubishi Triton.

+Safety

 Fourth generation (KA/KB; 2005)

 The fourth generation Triton was released in 2005.
 Designed by Akinori Nakanishi, it was built exclusively by Mitsubishi's subsidiary in Thailand and was exported to 140 global markets.
 It was mostly known as L200 except for Japan and its subsidiary countries' markets.
 The car had a 2.5-litre turbo-diesel engine developing 134 kW.
 The base version, available in some markets such as the Dominican Republic, had a 2.5-litre normally aspirated diesel engine and the L200 off-road version called the Savana had 200 hp.

-In Japan, the Triton was exclusively equipped with 3.5-litre petrol engine and 4-speed automatic transmission and was sold from 2006 to 2011 - the only pick-up truck in the market at that time (excluding kei trucks).
+In Japan, the Triton was exclusively equipped with 3.5-litre petrol engine and 4-speed automatic transmission and was sold from 2006 to 2011 - the only pickup truck in the market at that time (excluding kei trucks).
 Despite its success overseas, it was a critical failure in Japan as workmen and traders preferred vans and station wagons.
 As a result, in August 2011 the Triton was pulled out from Mitsubishi's Japanese lineup.